WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

   :random:
   :answer_a: A function is an object and you make the "public" members be properties of the object.
   :answer_b: You use the keyword "public" when you declare them.
-  :answer_c: You declare them using the "var" keyword.
+  :answer_c: You declare them using the "let" keyword.
   :answer_d: All members of a class are automatically "public" unless you specify otherwise.
   :correct: a
   :feedback_a: Correct.
   :feedback_b: Incorrect, this is how Java and C++ do it, but not JavaScript.
-  :feedback_c: Incorrect, declaring a variable using "var" makes it a private member.
+  :feedback_c: Incorrect, declaring a variable using "let" makes it a private member.
   :feedback_d: Incorrect, the default for variables and functions in a class is to be "private."

-  In JavaScript, how do you create "public" members of an class?
+  In JavaScript, how do you create "public" members of a class?

 .. mchoice:: 2.3.4
   :random: